zhongkaifu/Seq2SeqSharp/README.md

 孩子 们 挤 成 一 团 以 取暖 .
 汽车 业 也 在 不断 地 变化 .

+### Prompt decoding
+Beside decoding entire sequence from the scratch, Seq2SeqConsole also supports to decode sequence by given prompts.
+Here is an example of machine translation model from English to CJK (Chinese, Japanese and Korean).
+This single model is able to translate sentence from English to any CJK language.
+The input sentence is normal English, and then you give the decoder a prompt for translation.
+For example: the input sentence is "▁i ▁would ▁like ▁to ▁drink ▁with ▁you ."
+(Note that it has been tokenized by sentence piece model).
+If you give prompt <CHS> to decoder, the model will generate Chinese sentence "<CHS> ▁我想 和你一起 喝酒 。".
+For the same input sentence, if you give prompt <JPN>, it will output Japanese sentence "<JPN> ▁ あなたと 飲み たい".

 ## SeqClassification for sequence-classification task
 SeqClassification is used to classify input sequence to a certain category.
 Given an input sequence, the tool will add a [CLS] tag at the beginning of sequence, and then send it to the encoder.
 At top layer of the encoder, it will run softmax against [CLS] and decide which category the sequence belongs to.
 This tool can be used to train a model for sequence-classification task, and test the model.